GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 Now that you've gotten all of the overhead out of the way, it's time to build your event's team in Teams.

-Create a new team for your What The Hack event in Microsoft Teams that will be used as the dedicated event space.
+Create a new team for your gHacks event in Microsoft Teams that will be used as the dedicated event space.
 This space will host documents, multiple channels for presenting, screen sharing, and overall collaboration in real and near real-time.

 We suggest naming your team with at minimum the hack name and date.
 You can also add the location or organization too.
 This will make it easy for attendees to remember what the team was for after the event.